larryaasen/upgrader/README.md

 ## Language localization

-The strings displayed in `upgrader` are already localized in 32 languages.
+The strings displayed in `upgrader` are already localized in 33 languages.
 New languages will be supported in the future with minor updates.

 Languages supported:
 * English ('en')
 * Arabic ('ar')
 * Bengali ('bn')
+* Chinese ('zh')
 * Dutch ('nl')
 * Filipino ('fil')
 * French ('fr')